 - Is this a situation in which you’re feeling your voice isn’t being heard or respected by your colleague?

-By taking the time to consider what’s going on, and what value is being compromised, you’ll be far better equipped to consider your next move.
+By taking the time to consider what’s going on, and which of your values is being compromised, you’ll be far better equipped to consider your next move.

 Personal values matter in leadership as in life.
 As values influence your thoughts, feelings, and actions, it pays to clarify yours.
 It’s also essential to understand all the ways your values show up in your leadership, whether positively or negatively.